-In 2018, ComReg brought proceedings against Yourtel in relation to billing customers for a service that it was alleged was never received.
+In 2018, ComReg brought proceedings against Yourtel concerning billing customers for a service that it was alleged was never received.
 In February 2019, Yourtel consented to orders before the Commercial Court requiring it to cease its contraventions (and has since been served with restraining orders to prevent it from doing so).
-Eircom was fined €23,500 and received 10 separate criminal convictions in relation to 10 counts of incorrect charging of customers for electronic communications services
+Eir was fined €23,500 and received 10 separate criminal convictions concerning 10 counts of incorrect charging of customers for electronic communications services

-In 2019, the District Court heard a prosecution taken by ComReg against Pure Telecom Limited in relation to Pure Telecom failing to provide full pricing information in its customer contracts.
-Pure Telecom pleaded guilty to the counts brought against it and in lieu of a conviction was required to make a charitable donation of \pounds 10,000.
-ComReg also found Vodafone Ireland was non-compliant because it did not provide customers of its 'Extra' Pay as You Go product with their contract on a durable medium, in contravention with the European Union (Consumer Information, Cancellation and Other Rights) Regulations 2013.
-ComReg reached a settlement agreement with Vodafone that included an undertaking by Vodafone to refund 72,774 customers the sum of \pounds 416,972.
+In 2019, the District Court heard a prosecution taken by ComReg against Pure Telecom Limited concerning Pure Telecom failing to provide full pricing information in its customer contracts.
+Pure Telecom pleaded guilty to the counts brought against it and in lieu of a conviction was required to make a charitable donation of €10,000.
+ComReg also found Vodafone Ireland was non-compliant because it did not provide customers of its 'Extra' Pay as You Go product with their contract on a durable medium, in contravention with the Consumer Information Regulations 2013.
+ComReg reached a settlement agreement with Vodafone Ireland that included an undertaking by Vodafone Ireland to refund 72,774 customers the sum of €416,972.